cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

 One nice example of the ball of mud idea is the [`go`-routine](https://clojure.github.io/core.async/) that is added to Clojure for asynchronous programming (communicating sequential processes).
 Go also has them, but for Go is it a fundamental language feature.
-In Clojure it could be introduced as a library.
+Because the language can be fundamentally and syntactically changed, it could be introduced as a library in Clojure.
 (See [here](http://www.leonardoborges.com/writings/2013/07/06/clojure-core-dot-async-lisp-advantage/) for more information.)

 In SICP among other things the evaluator is extended and modified to become an evaluator for: